openvinotoolkit/openvino/docs/MO_DG/prepare_model/Getting_performance_numbers.md

 When evaluating the performance of a model with OpenVINO Runtime, it is required to measure proper set of operations.
 Remember the following tips:
 - Avoid including one-time costs such as model loading.

-- Track operations which occur outside of the OpenVINO Runtime (like video decoding) separately.
+- Track operations that occur outside OpenVINO Runtime (such as video decoding) separately.

 > **NOTE**: Some image pre-processing can be baked into the IR and accelerated accordingly.
 For more information, refer to the [Embedding the Preprocessing ](Additional_Optimizations.md) guide.
 Additional information is also present in the [Runtime Optimizations of the Preprocessing](../../optimization_guide/dldt_deployment_optimization_common) guide.